miracuse/miracuse.github.io/docs/adventuring/combat/equipment.md

 # Equipment

     GM:     The thorny brambles jab into your skin, causing Physical damage.

-    Player 1: Wait.
+    Player: Wait.
 I'm wearing a full suit of metal armor.

     GM:     Oh.
 Yeah, then you don't take any damage.

 Equipment in _Miracuse_ is handled narratively.
 Meaning that Players don't manage individual items in an inventory, as would be the case for many other TTRPG's.

-The weapons and armor that a Player Character carries around are part of how they're described.
+The weapons and armor that a character carries around are part of how they're described.
 A Soldier might march in full metal armor with a massive sword on their back.
 Or they might wear a cloth uniform and carry a musket.
 Their health, defense, and other statistics aren't affected by the choice.

 That being said, choice of equipment has narrative effects.
-A Player Character in metal armor isn't going to be bothered by biting insects.
+A character in metal armor isn't going to be bothered by biting insects.
 They will, however, have a much harder time swimming.

 ### Weapons and Skills